The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 - Step 3.
 Here you can see the destination path for saved Outlook PST files under the Location.

-No matter whether you use Network Upload, or Drive Shipping, manually importing PST files to Outlook 365 can be a time taking process.
+No matter whether you use Network Upload, or Drive Shipping, manually importing PST files to Outlook 365 can be a time-consuming process.
 Moreover, you can face various limitations and errors while executing the same.
 Hence, using an automated solution is always a reliable option to go for.